 Super-sized balloons can be ordered online or through party or flower stores.
 For extra strength, it is sometimes helpful to insert one balloon into the other and inflate them only to two-thirds of their maximum size.
 With care, they can be reused several times.

-This post was excerpted from Ceramic Art: Innovative Techniques, available now in the Ceramic Arts Daily Bookstore.
+This post was excerpted from Ceramic Art: Innovative Techniques, which is available in the Ceramic Arts Network Shop.
 The full article includes information on how Ursula finishes these pieces by wood or raku firing them.

 While the clay is still leather hard, I paddle the sphere with the balloon inside to strengthen joints, or to alter shape and create additional texture.
 If one has not been left in the forming process, an opening big enough to insert a hand is carved out at this point.
 I remove the balloon and continue to work inside and out on form and texture, often adding found pieces of granite, glass and/or metal.